 Jury deadlocks on murder charges in NYC student's slaying

-A New York man has been found guilty of assaulting a student on an upstate college campus but the jury deadlocked on charges stemming from the fatal stabbing of another student.
-The Tompkins County Court jury on Monday convicted 23-year-old Nagee Green, of Freeville, on an assault charge for injuring an Ithaca College student during a fight on the Cornell University campus last Aug.
-28. Prosecutors say during the fight Green fatally stabbed another Ithaca student, Anthony Nazaire of New York City.
+Nagee Green was found guilty of assaulting a student on an upstate college campus but the jury deadlocked on charges stemming from the fatal stabbing of another student.
+Nagee Green was found guilty of assaulting a student on an upstate college campus but the jury deadlocked on charges stemming from the fatal stabbing of another student.

 Add your comments below